songhengyang/face_landmark_factory/README.md

 ## Quick Start

+To start the test program:

-    The test program starts: ./testing/test_webcam.py
+    ./testing/test_webcam.py

+To exit from the test program:

-    Test program exit: Press q
+    Press q

 (Note: test_webcam.py reads the local video file vid.avi by default.
-If you want to use the camera as a video input source, you need to modify the "VIDEO_PATH" parameter.)
+If you want to use the camera as the input source, you need to modify the "VIDEO_PATH" parameter.)

-    Parameter Description:
+Parameter Description

-1. current_model, file of model
+1.current_model, file of model, such as:

-    Such as: current_model = "../model/facial_landmark_cnn.pb"
+    current_model = "../model/facial_landmark_cnn.pb"

-2. VIDEO_PATH, video file path
+2.VIDEO_PATH, video file path, such as:

+    VIDEO_PATH = "../data/vid.avi"

+or

-    Such as: = "../data/vid.avi" or VIDEO_PATH = 0 (0 means using a local camera as a video source)
+    VIDEO_PATH = 0

+(0 means using a local camera as a video source)

 3. CNN_INPUT_SIZE, the height of the network input image (the same width and height)